EnomisTheArtist/TinyToggle/README.md

 * yellow

-# Events and behaviours
+# Callbacks and behaviours

-TinyToggle has four functions available, you may specify during the plug-in initialization.
+You may specify callback functions during the plug-in initialization.

 ```js
 $("#my-checkbox").tinyToggle({